Keaton Thomas

-Keaton Thomas is an American college football linebacker for the Baylor Bears.
-He previously played for the West Virginia Mountaineers and at Northeast Mississippi Community College.
+Keaton Thomas is an American college football linebacker for the Ole Miss Rebels.
+He previously played for the Northeast Mississippi Tigers and Baylor Bears.

 Early life

 Thomas attended high school at Trinity Christian Academy located in Jacksonville, Florida.
 Coming out of high school, he committed to play college football for the West Virginia Mountaineers.

 College career

 West Virginia

 During his first season at West Virginia in 2022, he used the season to redshirt, where after the conclusion of the 2022 season, Thomas decided to enter his name into the NCAA transfer portal..